Ever have a day where you absolutely feel in a funk, and you can’t for the life of you figure out why?

 And by the next day, I had snapped out of it.
 I was able to complete the tasks I needed to, and learned to take a break when I need one.
 The best part is knowing that I can use this in the future when I feel that funk coming on: figure out what the triggers are, and make a priority of taking care of myself.

 Do you often find yourself in a funk and have a hard time getting out of it?
 You may be struggling with depression.
 Good news?
-We can help.
-Contact Restored Hope, a Novi and Ann Arbor-based counseling office, to talk with a therapist who can help you experience freedom from depression.
-Call us at 734.656.8191 to schedule your first appointment or fill out the form here.
-We'd love to talk with you!
+I can help.
+Contact Restored Hope, an Ann Arbor-based counseling office, to schedule an appointment to start your journey of freedom from depression.
+Call me at 734.656.8191 to schedule your first appointment or fill out the form here.
+I’d love to talk with you!